 2019 marks "Spike 150," the 150th anniversary of the First Transcontinental Railroad, a groundbreaking feat of American ingenuity and determination.
 That celebration of a significant and nation-defining step forward for a population recovering from Civil War took place in a remote, sparsely populated corner of Utah at a place called Promontory.

 West of Brigham City, Utah, the blooming desert gives way to the wide-open Basin and Range along the northern edge of the Great Salt Lake, where "island" ranges with steep grades and unique geologic features rise up from wide, flat basins dotted with desert flora.
-And as you rise up to Promontory past the Big Fill Walk and the East Auto Tour it comes into view: Golden Spike National Historic Site.
+And as you rise up to Promontory past the Big Fill Walk and the East Auto Tour it comes into view: Golden Spike National Historic Park.

-The video above follows author Tim Sullivan and his 8-year-old daughter as they travel by train, bus and bike on a "pilgrimage" to Promontory, Utah, and the Golden Spike National Historic Site.
+The video above follows author Tim Sullivan and his 8-year-old daughter as they travel by train, bus and bike on a "pilgrimage" to Promontory, Utah, and the Golden Spike National Historic Park.
 Read Tim's full story Arrive by Train (15-minute read).

 Golden Spike Empire Itinerary

-On this three- or four-day itinerary, you'll explore the region's profound railroad history in Ogden and at Golden Spike National Historic Site before exploring the Transcontinental Railroad Backcountry Byway (if well prepared — learn more below) or the region's many welcoming communities, Bear River Migratory Refuge and more.
+On this three- or four-day itinerary, you'll explore the region's profound railroad history in Ogden and at Golden Spike National Historic Park before exploring the Transcontinental Railroad Backcountry Byway (if well prepared — learn more below) or the region's many welcoming communities, Bear River Migratory Refuge and more.

 Cruise the Grade